IO42630/mucc/README.md

 <br>

 ## Issues

+- %PDF tags are not parsed correctly if cat output contains multiple tabs.
-- Fix issues where nested duplicates would not be deleted on first pass.
+- Nested duplicates are not be deleted on first pass.
-- Make code prettier.
-- Add scalpel integration.
-- Replace "__" with progress indicators for states.
+- Code formatting, documentation and IDE warnings.
+- `scalpel` integration is missing.
+- States require progress indicator instead of "__".

 <br>
 <br>